krzentner/language-world/data/text-davinci-003/basic_md/push-back-3.md

+The robot should perform the following steps:
-    - When the robot's gripper is not behind puck, the robot should move the gripper behind the puck.
+    - When the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck, the robot should put the gripper above the puck.
-    - When the robot's gripper is behind the puck and the robot's gripper is not near the ball, the robot should push the gripper into the puck.
+    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck, the robot should push the gripper into the puck.
-    - When the robot's gripper is near the puck, the robot should slide the puck backwards to the goal.
+    - When the robot's gripper is near the puck and the puck is below the robot's gripper, the robot should slide the puck away from it and back to the goal.